 - 3. This is not a bid to bankrupt the Labour Party.
 The fact that the Labour Party cannot support itself by membership is no arguments for supporting legislation which enables trade unions to extract more from people on their behalf.
-Presently the Labour Party does not need memershiip because it can rely on union contributions.
-80-90 per cent of the Labour Party's income is derived from union affiliation fees; only 30 per cent of the Conservative Party's income is derived from corporate donations.
+Presently the Labour Party does not need memership because it can rely on union contributions.
+80-90 per cent of the Labour Party's income is derived from union affiliation fees; only a minority of the Conservative Party's income is derived from corporate donations.
 This lack of membership has been a major fact in the Labour Party's drift to extremism. - 4.
 Corporate donations cannot be equated with the political levy.
-Under the Companies Act shareholders have to be informed if the company is making political donations and they can side on the issues at the AGM.
-People also have the choice of whether or not to buy shares in a company that does not make political contributions.
+Under the Companies Act shareholders have to be informed if the company is making political donations and they can vote on the issue at the AGM.
+People also have the choice of whether or not to buy shares in a company that makes political contributions.
 A miner, for example, has no choice about the union to which he belongs, and very little choice about what political contributions he makes.